Google

 1972 UK Northern Ireland

-22nd March, 1981: The U.S. Yacht Coral Sea along with its 12-person crew was detained in Columbia for ten days.
-On March 12, The Coral Sea was on its way to Cayman Island for a treasure-hunt expedition when it was captured by a Columbian patrol boat.
+1981 : The U.S. Yacht Coral Sea along with its 12-person crew was detained in Colombia for ten days.
+On March 12, The Coral Sea was on its way to Cayman Island for a treasure-hunt expedition when it was captured by a Colombian patrol boat.
 Finally, on today in 1981 it was released.

 1991 Iraq Food Shipment Ban Lifted